confluentinc/cp-docker-images/docs/tutorials/clustered-deployment-ssl.rst

        docker-compose up

-  In another terminal window, go to the same directory (kafka-cluster).
+  In another terminal window, go to the same directory (kafka-cluster-ssl).
 Before we move on, let's make sure the services are up and running:

   .. sourcecode:: bash

        docker-compose ps

   You should see the following:

+ALEX L COMMENT: This didn't work for me.
+I never saw `ps` show any output.
+Needed to run `eval $(docker-machine env confluent)` for it to work.
+I also added the KAFKA_SSL_SECRETS_DIR env variable which may or may not be required, too.
+Note to Sumit: or run this in the background like you do in the SASL guide?

   .. sourcecode:: bash